 I'm keen on diminished chords (a musical theorist would say “diminished seventh chords”) but most dance composers don't use them and plenty of bands simply won't play them.
 On occasions I've used major seventh, augmented, half-diminished though I would describe it as an A minor with an F♯ bass, and it's also known as F♯m7♭5 (F♯ minor seventh with a flattened fifth), suspensions and maybe others.
 Don't use them just because they're there, but because they bring out the sound you want.
 And be aware that someone will have to play this stuff!
 If you really want to know more, here's a video on the 7 Levels of Jazz Harmony — but don't expect me to play it!

 The relative minor of C major is A minor — they have the same key signature which is no sharps or flats.
 Music theorists will tell you that there are two minor scales — the harmonic minor scale (used for harmonies, i.e. chords) and the melodic minor scale (used for melodies, i.e. tunes).
 The melodic minor scale is different going up and going down, and I've never found either of these much use in writing tunes or chords.
 There is actually a third minor scale, the natural minor scale, which is simply the white notes A B C D E F G A — no accidentals at all.
 Music theorists don't know about this so they will tell you you're wrong and that the leading note must be sharpened — in other words you must use G♯ rather than G natural.
 This is not true, and it's particularly not true in folk music.
 Then they'll say “Ah well, it's modal”.
 In other words it doesn't fit into their definition of Minor.
 That's OK — it's just terminology and ultimately (as always) the question is “Does it sound right?”.
-If you really want to know about modal tunes, try http://www.campin.me.uk/ Music/Modes/
+If you really want to know about modal tunes, try campin.me.uk/Music/Modes

 I could draw up a table with one or two minor chords against each note, as I did for the major scale, but that's not really how it works unless you desperately want it to sound miserable.
 You normally have some major chords to accompany a minor tune, and that means there are a lot more possibilities.
 I've also added G♯ to the list of notes because you will certainly find a sharpened leading note in some minor tunes.

 Of course you may not use most of these.
-There are many Irish tunes which (in the key of A minor) just use the chords of Am and G. “What shall we do with a drunken sailor?” is an English example of the same thing.
-But let's get more interesting.
+There are many Irish tunes which (in the key of A minor) just use the chords of Am and G. “What shall we do with a drunken sailor?” is an English example of the same thing, shown here in the key of E minor (or technically, E dorian).

 This is a song, a morris dance tune and a country dance tune (Green Sleeves and Yellow Lace) and I've given Vaughan Williams' version of the melody and chords, though I've taken it down a semitone from F minor to E minor.